my-ko-la/writings-/programming_principles.md

 1. I am slowing down.
 I tend to rush to code before I’ve thought things through, before having a clear picture in my head.
 Slowing down lets me take a more involved look at the design of the solution, find bugs, question my approach.
 To have a dialogue with the code.

 2. I am giving shape to my thought.
-Inspired by psychology: we need to talk about the problem in order to give it a grounding in the real world via words and symbols.Transforming abstract thoughts into a manageable and recognizable shape makes analysis possible.
+Inspired by psychology: we need to talk about the problem in order to give it a grounding in the real world via words and symbols.
+Transforming abstract thoughts into a manageable and recognizable shape makes analysis possible.

 3. I am my own reviewer.
 I assume that there are problems, and, naturally, I find them and remove them.